ArashGhavami/Artificial-Intelligence/README.md

 - Evidence-based inference
 Useful for predicting missing gene values or estimating likelihoods in biological systems.

+### 🎮 6.
+Reinforcement Learning
+Implemented: **Q-Learning**
+Applied to the **FrozenLake-v1** environment (OpenAI Gym) to train an agent that learns optimal actions in a slippery 4×4 grid world.
+Key components:
+- Q-table learning
+- ε-greedy exploration
+- Performance tracking over episodes

 ---

 ## 📁 Example Notebooks